-In honour of Day of Action for Rivers, hundreds of local Shan residents gathered on the Salween for a prayer ceremony at the ancient Ho Leung pagoda—a site that would be submerged if the Mong Ton dam is built.
+In honor of Day of Action for Rivers, hundreds of local ethnic Shan residents also gathered on the Salween for a prayer ceremony at the ancient Ho Leung pagoda, a site that would be submerged if the Mong Ton dam is built.

 As armed conflict continues and Myanmar’s peace process falters, the lack of information has only worsened, as has the potential impact of the dams.

-In recent months, armed conflict has resumed in Karen State between the Myanmar military and the Karen National Liberation Army over the military’s construction of a road.
+In recent months, fighting has resumed in Karen State between the Myanmar military and the Karen National Liberation Army over the military’s construction of a road.

-As Yangon-based development analyst David Scott Mathieson wrote recently in The Irrawaddy, the Myanmar government and military, along with foreign investors and donors, have spread the false idea that Karen State and eastern Myanmar are a “post-conflict” area.
+As Yangon-based development analyst David Scott Mathieson wrote recently in The Irrawaddy, the Myanmar government and military, along with foreign investors and donors, have used existing ceasefire agreements to spread the false idea that Karen State and eastern Myanmar are a “post-conflict” area.

 “I would say it’s a financial war: every group uses guns to make money and sells natural resources,” Ko Lay, an 80-year-old poet who has lived with decades of civil war, told The Irrawaddy.
 “So when we talk about protecting rivers, we need to talk about ending the civil war.”

-Control of natural resources play a key part in Myanmar’s ethnic conflicts
+Control of natural resources plays a key part in Myanmar’s ethnic conflicts

 Natural resources—including the water, fisheries, land and forests impacted by damming and flooding a river basin—are central to Myanmar’s ethnic conflicts.